srobo/team-emails/SR2024/2023-09-23-place-confirmation.md

 each other and start working together on the kit.
 We will be shipping kits out to teams ahead of the event, so _please ensure we have the correct shipping address_.

-To receive your (loaned) robotics kit we need a few things from you:
+To receive your robotics kit loan we need a few things from you:

 - A _secondary contact_ for your team.
 This should be someone at your institution (e.g: head of department).
 They should know about the